ArminJo/ServoEasing/README.md

 ![Sloeber settings](https://github.com/ArminJo/ServoEasing/blob/master/pictures/SloeberDefineSymbols.png)

 ## Using PCA9685 16-Channel Servo Expander
-To enable the use of the expander, open the library file *ServoEasing.h* and remove the comment of the line `#define USE_PCA9685_SERVO_EXPANDER`.<br/>
+To enable the use of the expander, open the library file *ServoEasing.h* and activate the line `#define USE_PCA9685_SERVO_EXPANDER`.<br/>
 In expander mode, timer1 is only required for the startEaseTo* functions.

 Be aware that the PCA9685 expander is **reset** at the first `attach()` and **initialized** at every further `attach()`.<br/>
-To control simultaneously servos with the Arduino Servo library i.e. servos which are directly connected to the Arduino board, remove the comment of the line `#define USE_SERVO_LIB` in the library file *ServoEasing.h*.<br/>
+To control simultaneously servos with the Arduino Servo library i.e. servos which are directly connected to the Arduino board, activate the line `#define USE_SERVO_LIB` in the library file *ServoEasing.h*.<br/>
 In this case you should attach the expander servos first in order to initialize the expander board correctly.
 And as long as no servo using the Arduino Servo library is attached, the expander servos will not move, which should not be a problem since you normally attach all servos in `setup()`.<br/>